sebnozzi/smalltalk-with-fun/how-to-guides/morphic/draw-using-canvas.md

-# Play a Wave file
+# Draw using a Canvas

-First, load
+ksjks